NDevTK/cel/docs/schema-guidelines.md

 `ActiveDirectoryDomain` object in `asset.ad_domain` colleciton.

 There are additional parameters that you can use to restrict how a field is validated.
-Refer to the [options.proto][] file for complete list.
+Refer to the [validation.proto][] file for complete list.
 The validator recognizes several field types and attributes:

 *   **`REQUIRED`**: The field must not be empty.
 Additionally, if this field type